-- The Local Primary Mental Health Support Service (LPMHSS), Arc - A single point of access (SPA) for GP referrals into secondary mental health services (pilot) in Bridgend - Review of community mental health teams (to establish a new model of service) - A single procurement and brokerage process for high cost specialist mental health placements - Improving provision for those in crisis (objective of the mental health commissioning plan) - Improvements in terms of engagement with service users and carers
+- The Local Primary Mental Health Support Service (LPMHSS), ARC - A single point of access (SPA) for GP referrals into secondary mental health services (pilot) in Bridgend - Review of community mental health teams (to establish a new model of service) - A single procurement and brokerage process for high cost specialist mental health placements - Improving provision for those in crisis (a key objective of the mental health commissioning plan) - Improvements in terms of engagement with service users and carers - Introduction of The Time to Change Wales (TTCW) campaign (a Welsh Government initiative aimed at changing attitudes within the Welsh workforce in respect of mental health) - Addressing issues of stigma and discrimination, another priority in the mental health commissioning plan - Raising awareness of mental health and wellbeing with young people at schools

-- Introduction of The Time to Change Wales (TTCW) campaign (a Welsh Government initiative aimed at changing attitudes within the Welsh workforce in respect of mental health) - Addressing issues of stigma and discrimination, another priority in the mental health commissioning plan - Raising awareness of mental health and wellbeing with young people at schools - Supporting the development of an electronic library containing issues that can lead to mental health problems, and self-help guides for this - Supporting carers in their caring role, including the establishment of a forum to assist this further - The appointment of a Local Area Co-ordinator to focus on early intervention and signposting for persons suffering from mental health issues - A consultation and engagement exercise on the dementia strategy and delivery plan - Maximising the potential of technology to support dementia sufferers through the introduction of a 'Just Checking' system, ie for monitoring individual movement to confirm levels of individual support required (pilot) - The development of a North Community Network in order to establish a dementia friendly community. - Collaborative initiatives within Directorates of the local authority, ie to develop a range of accommodation options for dementia sufferers eg, a floating support scheme and extra care housing - Funding avenues made available via the Western Bay community services project to further support dementia co-ordinators in Bridgend
+- Supporting the development of an electronic library containing issues that can lead to mental health problems including a range of self-help guides. - Supporting carers in their caring role, including the establishment of a forum to assist this further - The appointment of a Local Area Co-ordinator to focus on early intervention and signposting for persons living with mental health issues - A consultation and engagement session for the dementia strategy and the development of a delivery plan - Maximising the potential of technology to support dementia sufferers through the introduction of a 'Just Checking' system, ie a system for monitoring individual movement to confirm levels of individual support required (pilot) - The development of a North Community Network in order to establish a dementia friendly community. - Collaborative initiatives within Directorates of the local authority, i.e. to develop a range of accommodation options for dementia sufferers e.g., a floating support scheme and extra care housing - Funding avenues made available via the Western Bay community services project to further support dementia co-ordinators in Bridgend